gandis0713/React3D/README.md

 Introduction
 ============
-This repository is to practice how to use WebGL.
+The aim of the project is to study a way to rendering and visualization 3D objects on a WebGL.

 Samples Usage
 =============